jvpoulos/multi-tmle/README.md

 	+ *n.folds*: number of cross-validation folds for Super Learner.
 Defaults to 2 and is ignored if *use.SL* is FALSE.

-	+ *doMPI*: logical flag.
-When TRUE, use MPI parallel processing.
-Defaults to FALSE.

 * ***combine_sim_plots.R*** combine output from ***tmle_MultinomialTrts.R*** and plot.
 The following parameter must be changed to correpond with the simulation results:

 	+ *J*: number of treatments, J={3,6}, corresponding to results.